Tree House Recovery Colorado

 (MBCT)

-Are you or a loved one struggling with addiction and seeking an evidence-based treatment option?
-Mindfulness-based cognitive therapy (MBCT) may be worth considering.
-MBCT is a psychotherapeutic approach combining mindfulness meditation and cognitive therapy techniques.
-It is effective in treating a range of mental health issues, including addiction.
+If you or someone you care for is struggling with addiction and is looking for evidence-based treatment options, Mindfulness-Based Cognitive Therapy (MBCT) may be worth considering.
+MBCT is a form of psychotherapy using cognitive behavioral therapy (CBT) techniques and mindfulness practices.
+It effectively treats a range of mental health issues, including addiction.
 MBCT is part of our holistic treatment approach at Tree House Recovery in Denver.
 To learn more, call us today.

 What is Mindfulness-Based Cognitive Therapy?